How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 The rapid rise of large language models (LLMs) has opened up exciting new possibilities for AI-driven software development.
 But how well can these models tackle real-world engineering tasks?

-That question led to the creation of SWE-Lancer—a benchmark developed by OpenAI that evaluates LLMs using actual freelance software tasks from Expensify’s open-source repository.
+That question led to the creation of SWE-Lancer—a benchmark developed by OpenAI that evaluates LLMs using real freelance software tasks.
+Let's explore how Expensify’s open-source repository and freelance program enabled the creation of SWE-Lancer.

 SWE-Lancer: A real-world testbed for AI in software engineering